joanclarke/fklu-blog/README.md

 ✔ Base React + Vite project set up
 ✔ Static routing for: Home, About, Contact, Blog
+🆕 Added Verse of the Day component to Home page using Bible API.
 🛠 Styling, components, and dynamic features coming in future commits

 ---